Emporia State University Hornets,

-My name is Paul Frost, and I am the Student Body President of Emporia State University.
-Victoria Goetzinger is the Vice President, and we are both truly honored to be representing and serving you as the Student Body!
+My name is Lucy Steyer, and I am the Student Body President of Emporia State University.
+Lauren Moon is the Vice President, and we are both truly honored to be representing and serving you as the Student Body!

 There are many important components when it comes to transitioning into the college realm.
 It is critical that students are knowledgeable about their rights and responsibilities both in and out of the classroom.
 This Student Handbook is a tremendous resource guide for you to use!
 It provides you with your privileges, but also the multitude of resources that our campus has to offer.